DaruZero/cloudflare-dns-auto-updater-go/.github/CONTRIBUTING.md

 - We may ask you to make some changes to your pull request.
 If you are not sure how to do that, please ask us.
 - As you update your pull request, please make sure that the tests are still passing, and to mark each conversation as resolved if you have fixed the issue.
-- If you run into merge confilcts, please rebase your branch on the latest `main` branch.
+- If you run into merge conflicts, please rebase your branch on the latest `main` branch.

 #### Merge a pull request